teannafeng/paper-brm-modified-em/README.md

 ### Run a simulation

-From the project directory, run one of the simulation scripts:
+From the root directory, run one of the simulation scripts:

 ```bash
 python3 -m v7_RUN_SIMULATION_1 # if on Mac/Linux